rayhanmp/rayhanmp/README.md

 I'm an Information and System Technology Student at Bandung Institute of Technology.
 My long-term interest is in DS/AI, specifically in the bioinformatics field.
 However, as of right now, I usually experiment with various tech stacks and different aspects of web development.
 Most of the repositories uploaded here are my group projects for university, but occasionally I do my own fun side projects.

 ### ⭐ Things I'm Comfortable at:
-- Python for Data Processing
-- Web Development (HTML, CSS, React, Next, Express, etc)
+- Web Development (leaning towards BE)
+- Data Pipeline
 - DS/AI
-- Database Modelling

 I'm planning to learn more about data warehousing, data processing at a large scale, ML, and things related to computational biology.